Academia Carrarra Di Bella Arti DiCurrently Open [Closes at 01:00 pm]

 - Time Required: 02:00 Hrs

-- Tags: Art Museum, Art Gallery, Educational Site, Family And Kids
+- Tags: Art Museums, Art Gallery, Educational Site, Family And Kids

 This fine art gallery in Bergamo is a collection of the belongings left behind by the Count Giacomo Carrara, who was a wealthy collector and patron of the arts.
 The gallery is built in neoclassical style of architecture and houses works of famous artists belonging to the 15th to 17th century.
 Paintings, sculptures and prints are for display along with some archetypal medals, porcelain and furniture.